-- About 5.4% of Ross students are from New Jersey.
+- 4.99% of RUSM students currently enrolled are from New Jersey.

-- According to the 2015 AAMC Physician Databook, 38% of New Jersey’s active physicians graduated from an international medical school, ranking New Jersey 1st in the US in this category.
+- According to the 2019 AAMC State Physician Workforce Data Report, 38.2% of New Jersey’s active physicians graduated from an international medical school, ranking it 1st in the US.

-In 2017, 660 Current and former Ross graduates attained residencies in 15 disciplines.
-More than 30 Ross students earned residency positions at New Jersey hospitals/teaching facilities, including:
+As of 4/16/2020, 585 Current and former Ross graduates attained residencies in 24 disciplines.
+That same year, more than 22 Ross students earned residency positions at New Jersey hospitals/teaching facilities, including:

 - Hoboken University Medical Center

 WHERE DO OUR NEW JERSEY STUDENTS COME FROM?